 Rep. Joseph M. McNamara (D) represents District 19 in Warwick and Cranston.
-First elected in November 1994, he is the Chairman of the House Education Committee.
+First elected in November 1994, he is the chair of the House Education Committee.
 He also serves as a member of the House Labor Committee, the House Rules Committee, and the House Conduct Committee.

 Representative McNamara is the chairman of the Rhode Island Democratic Party.
 He serves as chairman of the New England Board of Higher Education.
 He is a founding board member of College Unbound.
-He is a member of the Irish Social Club, the former President of the Governors Golf League, and is a member of the Warwick Firefighters Association, and a board member of Friends of Salter’s Grove.
+He is a member of the Irish Social Club, the former President of the Governors Golf League, a member of the Warwick Firefighters Association, and a board member of Friends of Salter’s Grove.
 He also previously served as an Explorer Advisor for the Boy Scouts of America and the Committee Chairman of Pack 4.
 Additionally he is involved with Save the Bay, the Gaspee Day Committee, the Wyman P.T.A, and the Boy Scouts of America, Eagle Scouts.

 Representative McNamara is a retired educator, previously serving as the director of the Pawtucket School Department’s Alternative Learning Program.
 He received his Master of Education degree from Providence College.
 He earned his Bachelor of Science degree at Boston University and graduated from Pilgrim High School in Warwick.

 Representative McNamara was born on September 7, 1950.
 He is married to Diane and they have two children, William and Katie.